eapolsniper/cursor-commands/security/owaspcheck.md

 Save output to CURSOR_OWASP_CHECK.md Overwrite the file if it is already present.

-Check if the repository is public or private.
-If the repository is public, add the CURSOR_OWASP_CHECK.md file to the gitignore so it does not get discosed.
+Check if the report file is listed in gitignore.
+If not, check if the repository is public or private.
+If the repository is public, add the CURSOR_OWASP_CHECK.md file to the gitignore so it does not get disclosed.
 If you can't tell, default to adding the file to gitignore.

-This command will be available in chat with /owaspcheck